 State-Specific Recording Laws

-The state you live in may have separate secret recording or communication interception laws.
-Your state laws will govern the situation (unless federal law protects you more substantially).
+The state where you live may have separate secret recording or communication interception laws.
+Your state laws will govern the situation unless federal law protects you more substantially.

 When Can I Sue Someone for Recording Me?

 You should discuss the situation with an attorney first.
 Your case may not be a wiretapping violation, but it could violate privacy laws or a criminal statute.

 You may have a strong lawsuit on your hands if: